-5 Tips to Finding the Best Light for Fishing at Night
+5 Tips for Finding the Best Lights for Night Fishing

 There is one purpose behind having a light for fishing at night and that's to attract fish.
-There are so many different lights for night fishing that it's hard to determine why fishing with light A is better than fishing with light B. We are going to make this easy for you by listing the 5 most crucial tips you need to consider when looking for the best light for fishing at night.
+There are so many different lights for night fishing that it's hard to determine why fishing with light A is better than fishing with light B. We are going to make this easy for you by listing the 5 most crucial tips you need to consider when looking for the best lights for night fishing.

 Tip 1: Choose the Right Wavelength Light to Attract Fish

-The best color light to attract fish is a true green color which is approximately 520 nm wavelength.
+The best color light for night fishing is a true green color which is approximately 520 nm wavelength.
 The only type of light that can achieve this true green color is an LED light.
 Green sodium bulbs are not a true green color, they are more of a warm white tint of green.
 If there is only one light around, they can still do a good job at bringing in fish.
 However, if there are other lights around, the fish are more likely to go to a true green color than an off-white color.
 We tested this by putting a green LED underwater light next to a sodium light, and the true-green LED fishing light attracted far more fish than the sodium light.
 The outside rings of the light were almost touching.
-The light we found to attract the most fish is this underwater green light for fishing.

 Tip 2: Decide Between Underwater, Floating or Above Water Fishing Light

 It is true that each of these three lights have advantages, but ultimately it depends on what your goal is for your light for fishing at night.
-We'll discuss some pro's and con's of these styles of lights.
-We will also make a final recommendation on which style of light you should go with if you want the best nighttime fishing light.
+We'll discuss some pros and cons of these styles of lights for night fishing.
+We will also make a final recommendation on which style you should go with if you want the best nighttime fishing light.

 Floating Fishing Light